 Becket was one of the most powerful figures of his time, serving as royal Chancellor and later as Archbishop of Canterbury.
 Initially a close friend of King Henry II, the two men became engaged in a bitter dispute that culminated in Becket's shocking murder by knights with close ties to the king.

 Marking the 850th anniversary of this dramatic crime, this major exhibition will present Becket's tumultuous journey from a London merchant's son to Archbishop, and from a revered saint in death to a 'traitor' in the eyes of Henry VIII, over 350 years later.

-As the roadmap out of lockdown progresses, we'll release further dates in early June if booking is still required.
 If your preferred date is fully booked or not available, please contact the Membership Office at firstname.lastname@example.org

 To ensure Members have the best experience, we're offering a range of Members-exclusive early morning and late night viewings.
 We'll continue to offer online events and content for you to explore the exhibition from the comfort of your own home.

 Get up close to the man, the murder and the legend through an incredible array of objects associated with Becket, including medieval stained glass, manuscripts, jewellery and sacred reliquaries.
 It will feature artefacts from the Museum's collection as well as important loans from other major collections from the UK and around the world.